 Horseplay includes any type of youthful, distracting behavior that could even remotely be the cause of an accident.
-Team play requires 100% cooperation among players.
-If showoffs and smart-alecks cannot find sufficient outlet for their high spirits in a game, then quick and impartial disciplinary action must be taken.
+Team play requires cooperation among players.
+If showoffs and smart alecks cannot find sufficient outlet for their high spirits in a game, then quick and impartial disciplinary action must be taken.
+It is recommended that there be a parent (coach) who oversees the bench.